Haplogroup E-Z827: E-PF2431

 PF2431 is the sister branch of M81 which was discovered in Paolo Francalacci (2011).
 Previously, it was designated L19*/V257*.
 This mutation has been discovered in North Africa (in Souss in Morocco, in central and eastern Algeria, West Nile in Egypt), the Sahel (Chad, Gambia), Western Europe (United Kingdom (Derbyshire), Germany, Switzerland, Spain, Italy) and Near Eastern (Turkey, Karabakh and Urmia).

 It would have formed 13800 years ago and is thought to originate from the "green" Sahara.
 Its TMRCA is estimated at 10600 years by yfull.

 Archeology unearthed the remains of a member of the Hungarian conquering elite was analyzed from branch E-FGC19010, it had been discovered in Sandorfalva in Hungary and is dated to the second half of the tenth century.
 A skeleton was discovered at the Monastery of San Pietro, Villa Magna in Italy, whose DNA belongs to the same branch and lived around 1180CE.
 Scientists have examined the DNA of a mass grave of victims of the bubonic plague in Ellwangen in Germany, this one dates from the 16th century and belongs to another branch E-FGC18981.

 E-M81

-E-V257's dominant sub-clade E-M81 is thought to have originated in the area of North Africa 14,000 years ago, but all Yfull members are M183 and have a TMRCA just 2700 years ago.
+E-L19/V257's dominant sub-clade E-M81 is thought to have originated in the Near East of Africa 13,000 years ago and to have been spread by either Phoenicians or by Arabs, or an origin in the area of the northwest of Africa 7,000 years ago, however all Yfull members are M183 and have a TMRCA of just 4200 years ago.

 E-M81 is the most common subclade of haplogroup E-L19/V257.
-It is concentrated in the north africa, and is dominated by its E-M183 subclade.
-E-M183 is believed to have originated in northwestern Africa, and has an estimated age of 2284-2984 ybp.
+It is concentrated in MENA, and is dominated by its E-M183 subclade.
+E-M183 is believed to have originated in the Near East or Northwest of Africa, and has an estimated age of 4200 ybp.

-The E-M183 subhaplogroup reaches a mean frequency of 42% in North Africa.
-It decreases in frequency from 100% in some isolated Berber populations to approximately 28.6% to the east of this range in Egypt.
-Because of its prevalence among these groups and also others such as Mozabite, Middle Atlas, Kabyle and other Berber groups, and coincidence with language dispersal age, it is sometimes referred to as a genetic "Berber marker".
-High levels, reaching 77.8%, among the Tuareg population inhabiting the Sahara in Burkina Faso, near Gorom-Gorom, are observed.
-There was a much lower frequency of 11.1% in the vicinity of Tanut in the Republic of Niger.